phatchman/altair_tools/README.md

-# This branch is considered beta-quality software.
-# There are no known critical issues, however more testing is required before I can recommend regular use.

 # Altair Tools

 A collection of utilities for the Altair 8800

 * Altairdsk allows the reading and writing of CP/M formatted Altair 8800 floppy disk disk images.
 * *NEW:* adgui provides a graphical user interface for most altairdsk operations.
 If you are looking for a utility similar to cpmtools, but for the Altair 8800 floppy disk images, then this repository is for you.
-It has been tested under Windows and Linux, but would probably work on MacOS as well.
+It has been tested under Windows and Linux, and known to work under MacOS as well.

 altairdsk allows you to:
   1. Perform a directory listing